 The procedure shall always fully comply with all restrictions outlined in NEON's USDA APHIS soil permit.
 If a discrepancy is identified between the procedure outlined in this document (or other NEON documents) and the USDA APHIS soil permit, the permit has precedence.
-If this occurs, contact a FIU Manager through the NEON Problem Reporting and Tracking system.
+If this occurs, contact the FIU Manager.